alysonla/wwc-calendar/README.md

 # Women Who Code - Calendar of Events

-This is a [gh-page](http://pages.github.com/) calendar of [Women Who Code](http://www.womenwhocode.com/) events sent out in the weekly newletter.
+This is a [gh-page](http://pages.github.com/) calendar of [Women Who Code](http://www.womenwhocode.com/) events sent out in the weekly newsletter.
 The data is pulled from a google spreadsheet.

 Fork of @jlord's Sheetsee Calendar. :heart: